 What is true is that the cliffs of Es Vedrà shoot nearly vertical out of the water at a staggering 400 meters high.
 The colossal cliffs continue downward and you’d have to dive to a depth of 100 meters to reach their base.
 The rocky outcrop of an island is part of the Cala d’Hort Natural Reserve and though very few people are allowed to actually set foot on it, the wildlife on Es Vedrà is abundant and there’s 166 rare plant species.
 We can’t get close enough to spot the colorful Ibiza wall lizards that skitter about, but we can see the colony of endangered Eleonora’s falcons swooping around.

 Es Vedrà is also a spectacular place to watch the sunset.
-Truth be told, it’s one of the prettiest sunsets we’ve seen and it was a magical end to our day out on the yacht.
+Truth be told, it’s one of the prettiest sunsets we’ve seen and it was a magical end to our yacht day trip to Formentera and Es Vedrà.

 Day Three: Ibiza Town and Dalt Vila

-Dalt Vila, literally the “Upper Town”, spans 2500 years of history.
-It’s a treasure trove of shops, cafes and stunning viewpoints over Ibiza and stretching all the way to Formentera.
-Exploring it is also the best free thing to do in Ibiza.
+When it comes to what to do in Ibiza, you simply can’t leave this island without exploring Dalt Vila.
+Literally meaning the “Upper Town”, it spans 2500 years of history.
+It’s a treasure trove of shops, cafes and stunning viewpoints spanning from Ibiza to Formentera.
+Exploring Dalt Vila is also the best free thing to do in Ibiza.

 The hill was first settled by the Phoenicians in the 7th century BC.
 The Romans built a city here during the Roman Empire.
 Byzantines and Muslims passed through and left their mark.
 The Catalans took over in 1229 and built the formidable bastions in the 16th century to protect themselves against Berber pirates and the Ottomans.